ngfelixl/nodeplotlib/README.md

 it to your PC.
 Install the npm dependencies using the `install` command.
 It installs the dependencies and copies plotly types to project source.
 These won't affect the git tree.

+## Roadmap

+It would be nice to make the library compatible with Observable-streams and update the plots in real-time.

 ## Get in touch